awsdocs/aws-net-developer-guide/doc_source/how-to/cloudwatch/cloudwatch-using-alarms-examples.rst

 ===========================

-Create an :sdk-net-api:`AmazonCloudWatchClient <CloudWatch/TCloudWatchCloudWatchClient>` instance and a :sdk-net-api:`DisableAlarmActionsRequest <CloudWatch/TCloudWatchDisableAlarmActionsRequest>` object containing the name of the |CW| alarm.
-Call the :sdk-net-api:`DisableAlarmActionsRequest <CloudWatch/TCloudWatchDisableAlarmActionsRequest>` method to disable the actions for this alarm.
+Create an :sdk-net-api:`AmazonCloudWatchClient <CloudWatch/TCloudWatchCloudWatchClient>` instance and a :sdk-net-api:`DisableAlarmActionsRequest <CloudWatch/TCloudWatchDisableAlarmActionsRequest>` object
+containing the name of the |CW| alarm.
+Call the :sdk-net-api:`DisableAlarmActions <CloudWatch/MCloudWatchCloudWatchDisableAlarmActionsDisableAlarmActionsRequest>` method to disable the actions for this alarm.

     .. code-block:: c#